zmarkan/android-flash-calling/README.md

 <h1>Verify Phone Numbers – Flash Call Verification</h1>

 <p>This tutorial will show you how to verify your users with no interaction required from the user in two minutes.
-It lets you ensure that a user is in possession of a phone number by relying on the regular phone network.</p>
+This uses the [Sinch Flash Call technology](https://www.sinch.com/products/verification/flash-call-verification/) for Android, and lets you ensure that a user is in possession of a phone number by relying on the regular phone network.</p>
 <p>By the end of this tutorial, your app will look similar to this:</p>
 <img src="images/overview.png" >
 <p>The following workflow summarizes how the app is operating.</p>